Why Mindfulness Meditation Is So Great for Weight Loss

 When we focus all of our attention on that small but decadent Ghirardelli brownie, we not only enjoy it much more than before — but we actually need LESS of it!
 Mindful eating satisfies our pleasure receptors after just a few slow, meticulous bites.

-As meditation tunes us more deeply into our mind & body, we naturally put to bed countless bad food habits — including overeating, unhealthy snacking, grazing, sugar addiction, emotional eating, & stress eating.
+As meditation tunes us more deeply into our mind & body, we naturally put to bed countless bad food habits — including overeating, unhealthy snacking, grazing, sweet tooth(s), emotional eating, & stress eating.

 Drop the crash diets.
 Drop the fad infomercial workout routines.
 Pickup meditation.